Skip to content

 Let's be straight with you here because you deserve an honest answer.

 Collagen is not a complete protein.
-It lacks sufficient leucine and other essential amino acids to be an ideal driver of muscle protein synthesis on its own.
+It lacks sufficient leucine and other essential amino acids to drive muscle protein synthesis on its own.
+Leucine is the primary trigger for that process, and collagen simply doesn't have enough of it.
 If your primary goal is building muscle, recovering from hard training sessions, and maximizing every rep, you need a protein source with a full amino acid profile.
+(For more on how amino acid profiles work, check out our guide to protein and amino acids.)

-That doesn't mean collagen has no role in a training program — the connective tissue support is real and valuable.
-But for muscle specifically, pairing collagen with a complete protein source like whey gives you the best of both worlds: anabolic muscle-building support alongside the joint, tendon, and ligament protection that keeps you training consistently.
+That doesn't mean collagen has no role in a training program.
+The connective tissue support is real and valuable.
+But for muscle specifically, pairing collagen with a complete protein source like whey gives you the best of both worlds: the leucine-driven muscle-building response alongside the joint, tendon, and ligament protection that keeps you training consistently.

-That's the idea behind Muscle Boosters, which combines whey and collagen in a 50/50 blend for exactly this purpose.
-If serious training recovery is your priority, it's worth a look.
+That's the idea behind Muscle Boosters, which combines organic grass-fed whey protein isolate with collagen peptides for exactly this purpose.

 Consistency Is the Only Strategy That Works